NextronSystems/inventory-analyzer-manual/assets/columns.rst

+.. index:: Columns

 Columns
 =======

-The Column View gives you the option to define new columns for your view.
+The ``Column`` section gives you the option to define new columns for your view.
 The Inventory Analyzer comes with predefined and non removable columns.

+All columns created here can also be used to import asset data in your :ref:`discovery/assignment_rules:assignment rules`.

 .. figure:: ../images/assets_columns_overview.png
    :alt: Columns Overview